thiagoarrais/imagenie/README.md

 imagenie
 ========

-imagenie is a simple web app for RESTful image hosting intended for learning and study
+imagenie is a simple web app for RESTful image hosting.

+this is a toy project for study only. do not use it in production.

 Try this
 --------